University Diversity Council

 The UDC will nominate a Council member to serve as chair, conducting an election when necessary.
 The Provost shall appoint the Council chair for a two-year term.
 The nomination process occurs in the chair final term of service (by April 1).
 Chairs may serve consecutive terms and the Council may determine to use a co-chair system at their discretion upon a simple majority vote.

 Presiding Officers, Voting, and Scheduling of Meetings

-A recording secretary also will be selected to record and distribute the minutes of each Council meeting.
-When necessary, the Council may create sub-committees to study specific diversity issues of university-wide concern and to report back to the Council.
-In addition, the individual members of the Council may serve in a liaison role to the President or Provost on behalf of their respective schools.
+The Council meets three to four times per academic year or may choose to meet more frequently.
+The chair will preside and schedule meetings, calling additional meetings at her or his discretion.
+A recording secretary shall be provided by the Office of the Provost or may also be selected from the Council body to record the minutes for each meeting.
+When necessary, the Council may create sub-committees to study specific matters of university-wide concern and report back to the Council.
+In addition, the individual members of the Council may serve in a liaison role to their respective schools/departments.
 It shall be an important duty and responsibility of all members of the Council to attend meetings for the sake of continuity in discussion and voting.
-Members must be present to vote, and at least 50% of the Council's voting members must be present for a vote to pass, unless otherwise decided by the Council.
-Decision making will be determined by a simple majority of the voting members of the Council.
+Voting may take place in-person or virtually (online) and at least 50% (quorum) of the Council's voting members must be represented for a vote to pass, unless otherwise determined by the Council.
+Motions under consideration will be determined by a simple majority.